OpenAgentsInc/onyx/docs/coder-settings.md

    - Verify token has required permissions
    - Check token hasn't expired
    - Ensure token is active in GitHub settings
+   - For legacy tokens, try removing and re-adding as a named token

 2. **Repository Access**:
    - Confirm repository exists and is accessible